donejs/donejs/docs/place-my-order.md

 export default AppViewModel;
 ```

-This initializes an [AppMap](http://canjs.github.io/can-ssr/doc/can-ssr.AppMap.html) which contains the application state (with a default `message` property) and is also responsible for caching data when rendering on the server so that it doesn't need to be requested again on the client.
+This initializes an [AppMap](http://canjs.github.io/can-ssr/doc/can-ssr.AppMap.html): a special object that acts as the application global state (with a default `message` property) and also plays a key role in enabling server side rendering.

 ### Starting the application

 Now our application is good to go and we can start the server.
-We need to proxy the `place-my-order-api` server to `/api` on our server in order to avoid same origin issues.
-This means that we need to modify the `start` scripti in our `package.json` from:
+We need to proxy the `place-my-order-api` server to `/api` on our server in order to avoid violating the same origin policy.
+This means that we need to modify the `start` script in our `package.json` from:

 ```js
 "scripts": {